Project 1 - MapReduce

 - Why is this question important and interesting?

 - Why is this question relevant to the broader public Internet?

 - What specific algorithm(s) will you be implementing in order to accomplish the high-level goals described in your introduction?

 - What open-source tools to you intend to use to accelerate project development?
 (This is encouraged!)

 - Why did you choose them?

-- Dataset: How much of the 40TB (60TB according to Amazon in 2012) CommonCrawl dataset do you intend to process?
+- Dataset: How much of the CommonCrawl dataset (and what year(s)) do you intend to process?
 How did you arrive at this number?

 - Computation Resources: How many EC2 nodes (of what size?) will be needed to process the data in parallel?
 How many hours do you estimate it take to run the analysis to completion?
 How did you arrive at this estimate?

 - (For full credit, this should be based on first-hand experimentation, not merely a random guess!)

 - (I'm assuming the small EC2 nodes will be sufficient, but if your project has significant memory requirements, be sure to describe them and explain why)